[Cloud migration is definitely a good idea] Mynet x Beyond engineer conversation

 The deciding factor for introducing Beyond

-In 2017, the secondary business of social games was not well known, so it was very difficult to explain our business model.
-At the time, we were talking to various sales people about MSPs and cloud relocation options, but we couldn't effectively explain our business model, which was "we're not the manufacturer, but we take over the titles that the manufacturer created and operates, and our goal is to make a profit over the long term," so we had a hard time getting proposals that suited our needs.
+In 2017, the secondary business of social games was not very well known, so it was very difficult to explain our business model.
+At the time, we were talking to various sales representatives about MSPs and cloud services for relocation, but we couldn't properly explain ourbusiness model, which was "not about the game developers themselves, but about taking over titles that the developers have created and are operating, and generating profits with the goal of long-term operation."As a result, we weren't getting proposals that suited our needs.

 However, about a week after we spoke with Nakauchi, Beyond sent us a proposal that matched exactly what we were looking for.
 At the time, Horikoshi and I were excited about it (laughs)